Maples7/express-mount-routes/README.md

   path,   // *absolute* path to the controllers dir
   {       // optional parameters, the 3rd param is not required
     ignore,     // files you want to ignore while scanning controllers dir such as index.js, see parameter options of module glob(https://github.com/isaacs/node-glob#options) for more infomation.
 Default value: '' urlPrefix,  // prefix for routes, such as /api/v1/.
-The last '/' of string is required.
 Default value: '/' logger      // logger to print mounted routes.
 Default value: console, use `null` to disable log }
 )